-Cybersecurity threats, in 2020, are leaving no stones un-turned in becoming the greatest threat for SMBs and enterprises computer security today.
-As cybercrime damages are estimated to reach $6 trillion by 2021 how you perceive cybersecurity training for employees becomes super important in terms of safeguarding your company data.
+Cybersecurity threats, in 2023, are leaving no stones un-turned in becoming the greatest threat for SMBs and enterprises computer security today.
+As cybercrime damages are estimated to reach more than $10 trillion by 2025 how you perceive cybersecurity training for employees becomes super important in terms of safeguarding your company data and trust.

 And why not?
 No company cannot afford to overlook data breaches, security vulnerabilities and threats as you never know when your very own employees become victims of a highly skilled hacker exploit the human factor through successful phishing scams and other types of cyber-attacks.